52 Super Series Greenest Team of the Year

 Team Phoenix put its entire operation under the microscope, from how to refill water bottles throughout the day, to how sandwiches are wrapped.
 The team’s days start like most others’ – with an energy-jolting shot of espresso; but rather than using coffee capsules, the team invested in a small barista machine, gave all crew members a reusable mug, and opted for sugar cubes over paper sachets, all to reduce unnecessary waste.

 The team prefers reusable food containers to cling-film, stainless steel water bottles to aluminum as they last longer, and is meticulous about composting and recycling.
-Purchases in bulk reduce waste, coordinated flights allow for carpooling to and from the airport, and Ecoworks Marine cleaning products empower the team to clean the boat with use eco-friendly products.
+Purchases made in bulk reduce waste, coordinated flights allow for carpooling to and from the airport, and Ecoworks Marine cleaning products empower the team to clean the boat with eco-friendly products.

 As Sustainability Officer for the 52 SUPER SERIES, it was Christoph Kröger’s responsibility to select this year’s winners.
 He noted:

 “It’s really great to see that all of the teams are working hard on their own programmes, and we’re seeing some really great results across the fleet.
 But this year, Team Phoenix has really opened up their stride.
 I’ve been incredibly impressed by their forthcoming nature, and by how quickly they have influenced change up and down the ladder of leadership.”

 Speaking shortly after receiving the award, Team Phoenix Owner-Driver, Tina Plattner said:

 “We are very honored to be awarded the greenest team award.
 The entire team has been putting thought and effort into creating awareness around sustainability and to decrease our own environmental footprint from event to event.
 I’m very proud that everybody on the team has contributed their bit towards this achievement, and we’ll be trying even harder next year to reduce our environmental impact.
 We hope lots of other teams all around the world will join us in this quest.”